 A simple 2 knob pedal, perfect for funky 70’s sounds, no expression input.

 There’s beauty in great deals (and mini-pedals…).
 Check out these super affordable Uni-Vibe inspired pedals, you may find something that works for you.
-None of these feature an expression pedal input.
+Most if not all of these are digital pedals and none of these feature an expression pedal input.

 NUX Monterey Vibe

 A DSP-based, straightforward mini Uni-Vibe recreation with controls for speed, volume and intensity.
 Among the mini pedals, it’s the one with the best reviews on Amazon.

 Mooer Soul Shiver

 A simple dual function Uni-Vibe/Rotary emulation in a mini case.
 In Rotary mode it delivers shimmering Leslie-like tones.

 Moen Shaky Jimi